wasix-org/llvm-project/llvm/docs/Proposals/GitHubMove.rst

 annotated tags with the given prefix.
 Due to limitations with ``fast_filter_branch.py``, unannotated tags cannot be renamed (``fast_filter_branch.py`` considers them branches, not tags).
-Since the upstream monorepo had its tags rewritten with an "llvmorg-" prefix, name conflicts should not be an issue.  ``--tag-prefix`` can be used to more clearly indicate which tags correspond to various imported repositories.
+Since the upstream monorepo had its tags rewritten with an "wasixrel-" prefix, name conflicts should not be an issue.  ``--tag-prefix`` can be used to more clearly indicate which tags correspond to various imported repositories.